jelleloman/irma-thesis/election-register.local/README.md

 # Voting registration site

 This folder contains the files for a registration website for a demo election.
-For project wide installation instruction, see the main folder's README.
+For project wide installation instruction, see the main folder's [README](../README.md).

 ### Installation
-To use this example, make sure you have an `irma server` running.
 In this directory, run the command
 ```bash
 npm install
 ```
-This will add a `node_modules` folder that contains all necessary dependencies.
+This will add a `node_modules` folder that contains all the necessary dependencies.
 Opening the `index.html` file (either locally or via Apache) should now give you a working website.

 ### Changing functionality
 If you wish to change the behaviour of this example, feel free to change either the `register.js` or `retrieve.js` files in the `assets` folder.
 These control `index.html` and `views/retrieve.html` respectively.